 Relax and be inspired

-Many people wish to be engaged one way or another for the common good but there is so much to do, and on so many fronts, that it can easily seem overwhelming.
-Contrary to what we are usually accustomed to think, however, how much or how little we do is not the most important thing.
+Many people wish to be engaged one way or another for a better world, but there is so much to do, and on so many fronts, that it can easily seem overwhelming.
+Contrary to what we are usually accustomed to thinking, however, how much or how little we do is not the most important thing.
 The quality of our intent is.

 Just listen to great pioneers of social and political change such as Martin Luther King Jr., Gandhi, or Nelson Mandela.
 Their fight was not simply to fix what was broken around them but to understand why it was broken in the first place, in order to repair it for good.
 This is the difference between being the righteous one whose moral crusade will very likely end up in frustration and, as Gandhi famously put it, being ourselves the change we want to see in the world.

 Action is indispensable, but getting busy doing the right thing will never provide the meaning we seek in our life.
 And only this meaning will be our legacy to others; without it, the results of our actions will neither reach very far nor last very long.
 Another real successful activist for peace, the Vietnamese zen monk Thich Nath Han, expressed this with the genius of simplicity: “The way out is in.”
 His friend MLK never said anything else.

-Dedicated to critical mind building, One Home Planet belongs to the legacy of these great leaders.
+Dedicated to critical mind building, One Home Planet humbly belongs to the legacy of these great leaders.
 For those who look for more than an emotional fix in their interaction with the world, it provides the opportunity to cultivate their innate ability to think.
 Each article strives to be a template of this arduous and uncertain but highly rewarding process.
 You are simply invited to discover how good you genuinely are in taking part in the debate.

 Not that I stand as the one that knows it all and who could discriminate right of the bat between the truth and the mere semblance of it.
 Quite the opposite.
 Each article strives to be a template of the arduous, uncertain, but highly rewarding process through which a genuine personal reflection can take place.